Projects we Support

 Supporting projects which provide rehabilitation and support for the victims of modern slavery

-Raising awareness and increasing education of the underlying causes of modern slavery
+Raising awareness and increasing community education of modern slavery

 Grant-making in 2017